All Employers Must Provide Time Under New York Sick Leave Law

 Upon an employee’s request, the employer must provide a summary of the amount of sick leave accrued and used by the employee in the current calendar year and/or any previous calendar year.
 This information must be provided within three days of the request being made verbally or in writing.
 Furthermore, employers are required to maintain accurate payroll records for a minimum of six years under existing law; those records must now include the amount of sick leave provided to each employee.

-Covered employers should begin developing their sick leave policy and implementing methods to track accrual and usage as well as examining the interplay of this statewide law with local laws, such as the New York City Earned Safe and Sick Time Act and the Westchester County Paid Sick Leave law, where applicable.
+Covered employers should be develop their sick leave policy and implementing methods to track accrual and usage as well as examining the interplay of this statewide law with local laws, such as the New York City Earned Safe and Sick Time Act and the Westchester County Paid Sick Leave law, where applicable.

 On Oct.
 21, 2020 the New York State Department of Labor released a New York Paid Sick Leave website to provide employers with additional guidance and FAQs.
 Please consult those resources for more information.